rclone/rclone/docs/content/filtering.md

 on the presence of a file in a directory and takes precedence over other rclone directory filter rules.

-Rclone's treatment of directories contrasts with rsync.
-The rsync filter pattern `/directory/` matches all files in the directory but in rclone merely specifies a directory filter.
-To match the rsync interpretation `/directory/**` would be specified in rclone.

 ### `--exclude` - Exclude files matching pattern ###

 Excludes path/file names from an rclone command based on a single exclude